TehilaTheStudent/TehilaTheStudent.github.io/README.md

 # Chirpy Starter

-### play with github pages, ci/cd pipeline, static website and md files
+### Play with GitHub pages, ci/cd pipeline, static website, and MD files
+### and a way to organize my cheat sheets